ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 ### Family member settings
 For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled for calculating.
 For every member the adapter creates data objects and checks if the member is present or absent.
+To get the speed information in the objects you have to select fb-devices option.

 ### Whitelist settings
 In the white list you can insert every known device.
 Any unknown devices are listed in the blacklist object.